Authority to use automated external defibrillators (AEDs)

 The nature of the practice environment determines which option is the most appropriate.
 Whether the emergency exemption applies depends on the characteristics and the needs of the client(s), the expected occurrence of unpredictable events, and the types of services that the setting provides.
 Whoever has the decision-making authority within the practice environment must identify which option is appropriate.

 If the emergency exemption does not apply, the nurse would require delegation and an order to apply the AED.
-For more information about the requirements for accepting delegation please see our Authorizing Mechanisms document.
+For more information about the requirements for accepting delegation please see our Scope of Practice document.
 An order can be either a direct order or a directive.
 As with any procedure, having the proper authorizing mechanism in place does not mean it is always appropriate to perform the procedure.

 Whichever option is chosen, nurses are held to the same expectations when applying an AED as they are when performing any procedure.
 These expectations include: